Salah2Eddin/Mute-when-prayer-comes/README.md

 2-ipinfo library - if you will use the auto location script
 >pip install ipinfo

-3-pycaw library - controls sound (and ton of other things)
+3-pycaw library - controls sound
 >pip install pycaw